Why Algeria Deserves a Spot on Your Travel Bucket List: 10 Unforgettable Places to Visit

 A Coastal Paradise of Ruins

-Tipasa, located about 70 kilometers west of Algiers, is one of the most beautiful archaeological sites in the Mediterranean.
-This ancient Roman city, set against the backdrop of the sea and the mountains, is a UNESCO World Heritage Site and a place of haunting beauty.
+About 70 kilometers west of Algiers, Tipasa is one of the loveliest archaeological sites anywhere on the Mediterranean.
+This ancient Roman city, set right against the sea and framed by mountains, holds UNESCO World Heritage status — and it has a kind of quiet, haunting beauty that's hard to shake.

 The Roman City

-The ruins of Tipasa are spread along a stunning coastline.
-You can walk through the remains of villas, baths, theaters, and basilicas, all with the Mediterranean as a backdrop.
-The Necropolis, with its tombs carved into the rock, is particularly atmospheric.
-The Amphitheater, though smaller than those in Rome or El Jem, is remarkably well-preserved and offers stunning sea views.
+The ruins stretch along a gorgeous coastline, and you can wander through the remains of villas, bathhouses, theaters and basilicas with the Mediterranean as a constant backdrop.
+The Necropolis, with tombs carved directly into the rock, is particularly atmospheric, and the Amphitheater — smaller than Rome's or El Jem's, but remarkably intact — offers stunning sea views of its own.

-What makes Tipasa special is the setting.
-The ruins are surrounded by wildflowers, olive trees, and cypresses, and the sound of the waves provides a constant soundtrack.
-It is a place that invites contemplation and wonder.
+What really makes Tipasa special is the setting: wildflowers, olive trees and cypresses growing right through the ruins, waves providing a constant soundtrack.
+It's a place that invites you to slow down.

 The Royal Mausoleum of Mauritania

-A few kilometers from Tipasa stands the Royal Mausoleum of Mauritania, a massive circular tomb built in the 1st century BC for King Juba II and his wife Cleopatra Selene (daughter of Mark Antony and Cleopatra).
-The mausoleum is an impressive structure, and the story behind it is fascinating—a tale of political alliances, love, and the blending of Roman and Berber cultures.
+A few kilometers away stands the Royal Mausoleum of Mauritania, a massive circular tomb built in the 1st century BC for King Juba II and his wife, Cleopatra Selene — daughter of Mark Antony and Cleopatra.
+Beyond the impressive architecture, the backstory involves political alliances, romance, and a real blending of Roman and Berber cultures.

 A Moment of Peace

-Tipasa is an easy day trip from Algiers.
-There are regular buses and taxis.
-The site is open year-round, but spring and autumn are the most pleasant times to visit.
-Bring a picnic—there are beautiful spots to eat overlooking the sea.
-Don't miss the small museum near the entrance, which houses artifacts found on the site.
+Tipasa makes for an easy day trip from Algiers, with regular buses and taxis running there.
+Spring and autumn are the most pleasant seasons to visit.
+Pack a picnic — there are lovely spots to eat overlooking the sea — and don't skip the small museum near the entrance, which holds artifacts recovered from the site.

 Practical Guide for Traveling in Algeria